effectivecore/core/readme.md

 innovative solutions).

 The impetus for the creation of the system was a massive degradation in the development of Open Source projects.
-If you consider this situation, you can see that the developers of such projects are people with different skill levels and located in different parts of the planet.
+If consider this situation, it's can see that the developers of such projects are people with the different skill levels and which located in different parts of the planet.
 Incoordination in their actions and different views on solutions in the project is only part of the problem.
 Second significant flaw - this is an extensive way to develop code in such